 Arts and Philosophy: Ms. Fukumi Shimura (Japan, Dyeing and Weaving Artist)

-The prize presentation ceremony will be held in Kyoto on November 10 this
+The prize presentation ceremony will be held in Kyoto on November 10 this year.

 The association EU-MATHS-IN (promoted by the EMS and ECMI) has launched a new service: a website for advertising jobs for mathematicians in companies or institutions working on industrial contracts.

 The scope of this website is to advertise jobs in industrial mathematics and related fields.

 Please advertise this among all interested people, industrial contacts and/or young mathematicians looking for jobs.

 Jobs announcements can be found or deposited at the address:

-IMU will not use the list of IMU News emails for any purpose other than sending IMU-Net, and will not make it available to others.
+IMU will not use the list of IMU News emails for any purpose other than sending IMU News, and will not make it available to others.

-Previous issues can be seen at:
+Previous issues can be seen here.